uiuc-sst/PTgen/README.md

 which is too unwieldy to store on github.

 If `../../run.sh` prompts you again for the locations of exes, you can just abort it with `ctrl+C`, retrieve those settings with `cp ../../config.sh .`, and retry.

+# How to ask crowdsourced people to transcribe speech

+See the subdirectory `mturk`.